 Review 719: Little Women (2019)

-In Gerwig's take, the beloved story of the March sisters Jo (Saoirse Ronan), Amy (Florence Pugh), Meg (Emma Watson) and Beth (Eliza Scanlen) and unfolds in a non-linear fashion as Jo reflects back and forth on her life.
+In Gerwig's take, the beloved story of the March sisters Jo (Saoirse Ronan), Amy (Florence Pugh), Meg (Emma Watson) and Beth (Eliza Scanlen) each determined to live life on their own terms and unfolds in a non-linear fashion as Jo makes a living as a writer in New York while Amy studies painting in Paris reflects back and forth on her life.

-The cinematography is lush and suceeds at giving the film this classical All set to a score by Alexandre Desplat that sounds like it was woven with silk.
+The cinematography is lush and succeeds at giving the film this classical, picturesque, winsome vision of 1860's Massachusetts all set to a score by Alexandre Desplat that sounds like it was woven with silk.

-Florence Pugh One of the best aspects of Pugh's Amy is that she doesn't play her as a villain, she plays her very much as kind of the black sheep of the March sisters.
+Florence Pugh is a star in the making playing Amy March.
+One of the best aspects of Pugh's Amy is that she doesn't play her as a villain, she plays her very much as kind of the black sheep of the March sisters.
 She's the girl who walks into a room and thinks that everybody's going to be looking at her and if they're not they will be now.
+Amy is incredibly clear eyed about what the world is and she's going to work out how to be a success one way or the other.
+She's incredibly passionate about either being the best version of herself as an artist or she won't do it at all.

-Emma Watson playing Meg.
-Meg is the most tradiational of the March sisters in that she wants to be married and have children.
-As a result, she feels embarrassed because Jo expects everyone to be like her and for Meg it takes a lot of courage to stand up and tell her it's not what she wants.
+Emma Watson is lovely and earnest playing Meg.
+Meg is the most tradiational of the March sisters in that she wants to be married and have children, but she feels embarrassed because Jo expects everyone to be like her and for Meg it takes a lot of courage to stand up and tell her it's not what she wants.

-Eliza Scanlen from HBO's Sharp Objects is a delight playing Beth March bringing to her an innocence to the role and a quiet confidence
+Eliza Scanlen from HBO's Sharp Objects is a delight playing Beth March bringing an innocence to the role and a quiet confidence that really resonates on screen.
+She's sick for a very long time and she goes on a journey of self realisation and discovery she did an excellent job showing the vulnerability beneath that confident

-Meryl Streep playing Aunt March.
+Meryl Streep is fabulous playing Aunt March.
 Streep captures her sense of desperation to get these sisters married

-He doesn't appear until over an hour into the movie but Bob Odenkirk certainly impresses playing the March sister's father.
+He doesn't appear until over an hour into the movie but Bob "Saul" Odenkirk certainly impresses playing the March sister's father, Robert March.
+Papa Rob is away fighting in the war

 Chris Cooper is really rather good in this film playing Laurie's father.